What is contact tracing?

 People who have tested positive for COVID-19 infection receive a phone call or a short survey by text or email from the health department, asking them who they may have exposed while they were contagious.
 Those "close contacts" are then called or sent a text to let them know about their possible exposure to the virus.
 When contacts are told about their exposure, public health workers keep the name of the person who tested positive and exposed them confidential.

 COVID-19 contact tracers will:

-- Notify you if you have been exposed to someone with COVID-19 and tell you your exposure date
+Notify you that you have been exposed to someone with COVID-19 and discuss possible next steps.

-- Ask whether you have symptoms and how you are feeling
+Ask if you have symptoms and how you're feeling.

 California Connected is our state's contact tracing program.

-By helping infected and exposed people self-isolate or self-quarantine, we can slow the spread of the infection and help avoid outbreaks (PDF).
-This helps California support those who are infected and exposed while also keeping their loved ones and communities safe from the spread of infection.
-This also helps our hospitals and healthcare systems manage caring for the patients who develop serious illness.
-Contact tracing is a necessary activity that allows us to safely reopen schools and businesses.
+By supporting infected and exposed people as they self-isolate or self-quarantine, we can slow the spread of COVID-19 and help avoid outbreaks.
+When infected or exposed people stay home and separate from others, they help their loved ones and communities stay safe from further spread of disease.
+This also supports our hospitals and healthcare systems in managing care for the patients who develop serious illness.
+Contact tracing is a necessary activity that allows us to safely reopen schools and businesses and keep them open.